lucj/argocd-helmfile-plugin/README.md

 kubectl -n argo create secret generic age --from-file=./key.txt
 ```

-- in the argoCD values.yaml, define an additional volume (containing this new secret) in the repo-server pod
+- in the values.yaml file of ArgoCD helm chart, define an additional volume (containing this new secret) in the repo-server pod

 ```
 repoServer: